ultralytics/ultralytics/docs/en/datasets/pose/hand-keypoints.md

 # Hand Keypoints Dataset

+## Introduction

 The hand-keypoints dataset contains 26,768 images of hands annotated with keypoints, making it suitable for training models like Ultralytics YOLO for pose estimation tasks.
-The annotations were generated using the Google MediaPipe library, ensuring high accuracy and consistency, and the dataset is compatible Ultralytics YOLOv8 formats.
+The annotations were generated using the Google MediaPipe library, ensuring high accuracy and consistency, and the dataset is compatible [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) formats.

 ## Hand Landmarks